tanaymukherjee/Dissecting-Yelp-Dataset/Script/Info.md

-# Automating data directly into S3 using Kaggle APIs
+# Automating data upload directly into S3 using Kaggle APIs

 ## Additional Exercise
 *This is an extra credit exercise for this project.*